StuartsProjects/SX12XX-LoRa/ReadMe.md

 	DEVICE_SX1279_RFO

 Note that in the above list for the SX127x part of the library only and there are new device types that allow the library to differentiate between devices that have the transmit output connected to the **PA\_BOOST** pin (which is the vast majority of SX127x devices) and those that use the **RFO LF\_ANT** or **RFO HF\_ANT** pins for RF output.
 These RFO connected devices are in the minority and are limited to 14dBm output.
-There is no library support for a SX1272 using the RFO outputs as I dont have one to test.
+There is no library support for a SX1272 using the RFO outputs as I don't have one to test.

 The old device types; DEVICE\_SX1272, DEVICE\_SX1276, DEVICE\_SX1277, DEVICE\_SX1278 and DEVICE\_SX1272 are retained for compatibility with old sketches and are the same device as those with the \_PABOOST identity.